MariamMohamed29/JDBC/README.md

 ## Java Database Connectivity with 5 Steps
 There are 5 steps to connect any java application with the database using JDBC.
 These steps are as follows:

-Register the Driver class
+1-Register the Driver class

-Create connection
+2-Create connection

-Create statement
+3-Create statement

-Execute queries
+4-Execute queries

-Close connection
+5-Close connection

+### 1) Register the driver class
+The forName() method of Class class is used to register the driver class.
+This method is used to dynamically load the driver class.

+Syntax of forName() method

+public static void forName(String className)throws ClassNotFoundException